alicfamahdi/bambangshop-receiver/README.md

 Here are the questions for this reflection:
 1. Have you explored things outside of the steps in the tutorial, for example: src/lib.rs?
 If not, explain why you did not do so.
 If yes, explain things that you have learned from those other parts of code.

+I have not explored other parts like lib.rs particularly because I don't think I needed to do that yet.

 2. Since you have completed the tutorial by now and have tried to test your notification system by spawning multiple instances of Receiver, explain how Observer pattern eases you to plug in more subscribers.
 How about spawning more than one instance of Main app, will it still be easy enough to add to the system?

+Challenges with Multiple Main Apps:
+- Potential duplicate notifications
+- Need for unique identification
+- Synchronization considerations

 3. Have you tried to make your own Tests, or enhance documentation on your Postman collection?
 If you have tried those features, tell us whether it is useful for your work (it can be your tutorial work or your Group Project).

+For this project, not yet.
+However, I do think it would definitely be useful for bigger projects like the Group Project.